Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 12. Entrance to Barcelona and Güell Park

-We are approaching the Province of Barcelona, the most populated in Catalonia with a population of 5.500.000 inhabitants, a third of which live in its capital, Barcelona.
+We are approaching with the audioguide the Province of Barcelona, the most populated in Catalonia with a population of 5.500.000 inhabitants, a third of which live in its capital, Barcelona.

 Güell Park, a huge garden brimming with architectural structures, is situated in the upper part of the city and looks across the sea.
 It was designed by Antoni Gaudí, the best known of Catalonian modernist architects, and was created between 1900 and 1914.
 It covers 42 acres, making it one of the largest architectural works in the south of Europe.
 The UNESCO declared it a World Heritage Site in 1984.